Form Builder Overview

 Fields will act as the core foundation of your Forms, as these will be how your clients provided information through the Form.
 Various field types are available, from simple text boxes, to date pickers, to radio buttons, and more.
 To add a new field to the Form, simply click and drag the desired field type from the right-side box, and drop it into the desired Form Step.
 From there, you can click on the field within the Form to expand it, and you will be able to fill out details like the title and description labels, set requirement status, and also get a preview of how the field will look on the Form itself.
 From the "Appearance" tab you will also be able to adjust aspects such as field width, placement of the description text, as well as add some custom CSS classes if desired.

-Use the "Who can access this Form?" dropdown to determine if you would like this Form to be visible to everyone, only logged-in users, or only specifically assigned Clients and/or Circles.
+Use the "Who can access this Form?" dropdown to determine if you prefer this Form to be visible to everyone, only logged-in users, or only specifically assigned Clients and/or Circles.

-Check this box if you would like assigned Clients to be notified via email when the Form is saved/published.
+Check this box if you want the assigned Clients to be notified via email when the Form is saved/published.
 The default notification content can be modified by clicking the "Notification Settings" link below this checkbox.

 Saving and Displaying Forms